 Biobased or Plant Based

 Products made from renewable, biological ingredients (e.g. plants) rather than being made from petroleum products.
 Suggests product is more likely to be sustainable, but does not necessarily assure safety in the environment.
-The USDA offers credible certification that a products meet biobased standards, but it does not assess the environmental safety of a product like EPA Safer Choice does.
+The USDA offers credible certification that a product meet biobased standards, but it does not assess the environmental safety of a product like EPA Safer Choice does.

 Product will naturally break down, but does indicate how readily it will break down, nor does mean it necessarily means it breaks down into safe components.
 Look for OECD standards for biodegradability being met.